AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 security measures.

-The NAC solution aims to automatically identify devices connecting to the network, prevent insecure access, and mitigate security vulnerabilities.
+The NAC solution aims to automatically identify devices connecting to the network, prevent insecure access and mitigate security vulnerabilities.
 Particularly with the increasing security risks associated with BYOD, IoT devices, and guest user control, the importance of NAC continues to grow.